ariellekim125/dcc_training/README.md

 sbatch <path.file>
 ```

-`cat_reads.sh` is a script to merge the reads from each pool into a single file
+`cat_reads.sh` is a script to merge the reads from each pool into a single file.
 To run `cat_reads.sh`:
 ```sh
 sbatch scripts/environmental_sequencing/ont_trial/cat_reads.sh
 ```
-Note: make sure your directories match those of the script
+Note: make sure your directories match those of the script.

 Check if your job is running:
 ```sh